plone/training/zpt.rst

         <p>I can be reused</p>
     </div>

-Register it as a BrowserView (this time without a python-class) in zcml:
+Register it as a simple BrowserView in zcml:

 .. code-block:: xml

     <browser:page
       for="*"
-      name="ploneconf.site.macros"
+      name="abunchofmacros"
       template="templates/macros.pt"
       permission="zope2.View"
       />